 - High Sierra 30-Inch Drop Bottom Wheeled Duffel

 - High Sierra 30″ Wheeled Duffel With Backpack Straps

 - Eagle Creek ORV Trunk: A 30-Inch Compartmentalized Rolling Duffel

-We’re really happy with the 30-inch REI bag we chose, but to be honest, I’m pretty sure we would’ve been just as happy with either of the above.
+We are really happy with the 30-inch REI bag we chose.
+But to be honest, I’m pretty sure we would’ve been just as happy with any of the above.
 Except maybe the last one — the ORV Trunk — because it was a little too over-compartmentalized.
-Good for really super-organized people, but a bit overkill for us.
+Good for really super-organized people, but a bit overkill for Jim.

-This small camera bag is deep enough to hold my bulky camera with the lens attached, a full-size flash, an extra battery and charger, and whatever else I feel like toting around (like a small wallet, cellphone, gum, tissues.
+This small camera bag is deep enough to hold my bulky camera with the lens attached, a full-size flash, an extra battery and charger — and whatever else I feel like toting around (like a small wallet, cellphone, gum, tissues, etc).